Hardware

 The GPU you pick determines which models you can run, how fast they respond, and whether inference feels instant or painful.
 VRAM is the bottleneck —…

 The GPU you pick determines which models you can run, how fast they respond, and whether inference feels instant or painful.
 VRAM is the bottleneck — everything else is secondary.
-For a deeper dive into which local LLMs fit best with each GPU, check out our guide on Best Local LLMs for Every RTX 50-Series GPU (5060 Ti to 5090).
+For a deeper look at which local LLMs fit best with each GPU, see our guide on Best Local LLMs for Every RTX 50-Series GPU (5060 Ti to 5090).

 How Much VRAM Do You Actually Need?